-Package-on-package (PoP) assembly is most commonly carried out by printing solder paste onto the substrate and placing the logic chip into the paste.
-The memory package is then either dipped into a specially-designed PoP flux or solder paste and placed on top of the logic chip.
-The whole assembly is then reflowed.
-No-clean processes are used.
+Package-on-package (PoP) assembly is most commonly carried out by printing solder paste onto the substrate and then placing the logic chip into the paste.
+The memory package is then dipped into a PoP solder paste or flux, placed on top of the logic chip, and then reflowed.
+This is generally a no-clean process.

 Related Markets and Applications